-9.1.
+- 9.1.
 It is recognised that some children are more vulnerable to abuse and neglect and that additional barriers exist when recognising abuse for some children.

-9.2.
-We understand that this increase in risk is due more to societal attitudes and assumptions or child protection procedures which fail to acknowledge children's diverse circumstances, rather than the individual child's personality, impairment or circumstances.

-9.3.
-In some cases possible indicators of abuse such as a child's mood, behaviour or injury might be assumed to relate to the child's impairment or disability rather than giving a cause for concern.
+Our teaching on safeguarding, including online safety, for this group of pupils will be scaffolded as appropriate to ensure that they are fully able to understand how to keep themselves safe. - 9.2.
+We understand that this increase in risk is due more to societal attitudes and assumptions or child protection procedures which fail to acknowledge children's diverse circumstances, rather than the individual child's personality, impairment or circumstances. - 9.3.
+In some cases, possible indicators of abuse such as a child's mood, behaviour or injury might be assumed to relate to the child's impairment or disability rather than giving a cause for concern.
 Or a focus may be on the child's disability, special educational needs or situation without consideration of the full picture.
-In other cases, such as bullying, the child may be disproportionately impacted by the behaviour without outwardly showing any signs that they are experiencing it.

-9.4.
-Some children may also find it harder to disclose abuse due to communication barriers, lack of access to a trusted adult or not being aware that what they are experiencing is abuse.

-9.5.
-To ensure that all of our pupils receive equal protection we will give special consideration to children who are;

-- Disabled or have special educational needs

-- Is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups.

-- Young carers

-- Affected by parental substance misuse, domestic abuse or parental mental health needs

-- Asylum seekers

-- Is frequently missing or goes missing from care or home

-- Living away from home

-- Vulnerable to being bullied or engaged in bullying

-- Already viewed as a 'problem'

-- Living in temporary accommodation

-- Live transient lifestyles

-- Living in chaotic and unsupportive home situations

-- Vulnerable to discrimination on the grounds of race, ethnicity, religion, disability or sexuality

-- At risk of sexual exploitation, trafficking or slavery.
+In other cases, such as bullying, the child may be disproportionately impacted by the behaviour without outwardly showing any signs that they are experiencing it. - 9.4.
+Some children may also find it harder to disclose abuse due to communication barriers, lack of access to a trusted adult or not being aware that what they are experiencing is abuse. - 9.5.
+To ensure that all of our pupils receive equal protection we will give special consideration to children who are; - Disabled or have special educational needs - Is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups - Young carers - Affected by parental substance misuse, domestic abuse or parental mental health needs - Asylum seekers - Is frequently missing or goes missing from care or home - Living away from home - Vulnerable to being bullied or engaged in bullying - Already viewed as a 'problem' - Living in temporary accommodation - Live transient lifestyles - Living in chaotic and unsupportive home situations - Vulnerable to discrimination on the grounds of race, ethnicity, religion, disability or sexuality - At risk of sexual exploitation, trafficking or slavery.

 - Is at risk of being radicalised or exploited.

 - Do not have English as a first language

 - Potentially at risk of female genital mutilation

 - Potentially at risk of forced marriage

 - Is privately fostered.